 - Social profiles, to gather and organize more social information about your contacts

 You also get one-on-one live chat customer support, which is a serious lack in MailChimp’s Free account.

 What’s disappointing in MailChimp’s pricing system is that there are other email marketing services like Constant Contact that offer unlimited emails even for high-volume users.
 That said, businesses that are large enough to have lists of over 50,000 usually know exactly how many emails they need to send every month.
 Unlimited emails doesn’t hold the same appeal as it does for smaller businesses.

-If you want full flexibility and power, you’ll need to pay for Pro which, as a feature-rich add-on of nearly a couple hundred dollars per month, can make MailChimp far more expensive than competing email marketing services.
+If you want full flexibility and power, you’ll need to pay for Premium which, as a feature-rich add-on of nearly a $300 per month, can make MailChimp far more expensive than competing email marketing services.
 However, this fee is flat and doesn’t change according to your list size.
 This means that MailChimp users with small list sizes can get highly advanced features that are designed for higher-volume users.